-The certificate is filled out and attested in the presence of the Clerk who willsign the certificate.
-One completed original certificate is issued to the partnership and one is retained in the official records of the Clerk and Recorder.
-The fee for domestic partnership certification and registry is $25.
+The certificate is filled out and attested to in the presence of the Clerk who will sign the certificate.
+A completed original certificate is issued to the partnership.
+The fee for committed partnership certification and registry is $25.

-Note: All certificates of committed partnerships and the Domestic Partnership Registry itself are public records.
+Certificates of committed partnerships and the Committed Partnership Registry are public records.

 Registration of your committed partnership creates a public record of your relationship.
 It provides evidence that your relationship has met the requirements for committed partnership defined by ordinance.
-An employer or other party may or may not choose to recognize this in offering domestic partnership benefits.
+An employer or other party may or may not offer committed partnership benefits based on this registry.